ferdinand-koenig/resmetric/README.md

 ### Use as CLI tool
 *Note: The wheel (`.whl`) does not include example material.*

-To get started, you can download the example data `fig.json` [here](https://github.com/ferdinand-koenig/resmetric/blob/main/example/fig.json).
+To get started, you can download the example data `fig.json` [here] ANONYMIZED.
 Please place the downloaded file in a subdirectory called `example` to use the examples as provided.

 To illustrate the tool's capabilities with relevant data, we utilized the classification accuracy graph presented by